baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

 > then it is true that \\|A[I(i_1, i_2)] = V(i_1, i_2)\\|.

 ## Draft the proof of the merge map lemma

 I will just draft the proof in this blog.
 I recommend to fill up the details if interested.

-First let me show you that these conditions are an invariant of the **MergeArrays** algorithm for an arbitrary choice of \\|E\\|, meaning that all the pair of indexes generated algorithm will comply with lemma conditions.
+First let me show you that the lemma conditions are an invariant of the **MergeArrays** algorithm for an arbitrary choice of \\|E\\|.
 The demonstration can be done by induction:

 1. By definition the condition is true for \\|i_1 = i_2 = 0\\|.
 2. Assuming \\|i_1 = S_1\\| and \\|i_2 < S_2\\| the algorithm updates \\|i_2 \leftarrow i_2 + 1\\|.
 As result we have two possible cases that keep invariant the lemma conditions after the update: